What is hereditary hemochromatosis?

-- Don’t take iron supplements, not even vitamins with iron in them.
+- Don’t take iron supplements.
+Don’t take the vitamins with iron in them.

 - Don’t take vitamin C supplements.

 - Don’t eat raw shellfish.
-Don’t even touch raw shellfish, because you have an increased risk of bacterial infection.
+Don’t touch raw shellfish.
+It can cause a bacterial infection.

-If you have hereditary hemochromatosis, you might need to have a liver biopsy to see if your liver is damaged.
-For the biopsy, a doctor removes a small piece of your liver and looks at it under a microscope.
+If you have hereditary hemochromatosis, you might need further tests to check for other conditions.
+For example, you may need a liver biopsy to see if your liver is damaged.
+Liver damage is called cirrhosis.
+A liver biopsy involves a doctor removing a small piece of your liver and looking at it under a microscope.
 If you have cirrhosis, you have a higher risk for getting liver cancer.
-A few people who have cirrhosis may get bad enough to need to have a liver transplant.
+If the cirrhosis is serious, it may require a liver transplant.

-- Can I pass hereditary hemochromatosis down to my children?
+- Can I pass hereditary hemochromatosis on to my children?

-- What are the risk and benefits of genetic testing?
+- What are the physical risks of genetic testing?